 This unruly clan of scoundrels were in no way the most revered and feared instigators of the Old West!

 More McKelseyfly mongrels emerged in the years to follow.
 The world would never be the same.

 And they came in force, count them... one - two - three - four - Five - SIX - SEVEN...
 WILL IT EVER END?!

 Pike Lake State Park is located south of Hwy 60 between Slinger and Hartford.

-NOTICE: WE ARE AT THE SOUTH SHELTER AGAIN THIS YEAR (SEE PICTURE BELOW)
+NOTICE: WE WILL BE AT THE SOUTH SHELTER (SEE PICTURE BELOW)